 2a.
 Reliability: H-1; M-16; L-5; I-0 2b.
-Validity: H-0; M-8; L-9; I-1
+Validity: H-0; M-11; L-8; I-0

-- Developer used same testing for both data element reliability and validity. - Developer performed data element reliability/validity testing at two facilities on two common EHR systems, Epic and Cerner. - Test Site #1: An ambulatory facility in South Carolina, part of a larger health system comprised of 8 inpatient hospitals and more than 100 outpatient facilities.
-This facility uses Epic EHR in their facility. - Test Site #2: An ambulatory facility in South Carolina, part of a larger system comprised of a 1,600+ bed comprehensive integrated health system, serving 1 million patients.
-This facility uses Cerner EHR in their facility. - The feasibility assessment indicated the following data elements had issues in the accuracy domain indicating that these data elements may not be correct: - "Laboratory Test, Performed: Fasting Plasma Glucose Lab Test Mass Per Volume" (in Cerner and Epic) (measure developer noted that Fasting status of glucose testing is not captured in discrete fields in either EHR, however capturing A1C testing is feasible.
-To test for prediabetes, fasting plasma glucose, 2-h plasma glucose during 75-g oral glucose tolerance test, and A1C are equally appropriate) - "Intervention Order: Comfort Measures" (in Cerner) (measure developer noted that Comfort Care as an exclusion is standard in in NQF endocrine registry measures and it is expected that EMR developers to create a distinct field to collect this data in the future) - "Laboratory Test, Not Performed: Fasting glucose [Moles/volume] in Serum or Plasma" (in Cerner and Epic) - "Laboratory Test, Not Performed: Fasting Plasma Glucose Lab Test Mass Per Volume" (in Cerner and Epic) - "Laboratory Test, Not Performed: Glucose [Mass/volume] in Serum or Plasma --2 hours post 75 g glucose PO" (in Cerner) - "Laboratory Test, Not Performed: Glucose [Moles/volume] in Serum or Plasma --2 hours post 75 g glucose PO" (in Cerner) - "Laboratory Test, Performed: Fasting glucose [Moles/volume] in Serum or Plasma" (in Cerner and Epic) - Data element reliability/validity testing was conducted utilizing Parallel Forms Reliability Testing methodology to determine if data elements found through electronic data pulls could be confirmed by manual abstraction of the same data elements. - Verification of the data elements was obtained through automated data search strategies against a reference strategy (considered the gold standard) for obtaining the data elements. - Manual review of the data elements was used as the reference strategy against which automated data search and extraction strategies were evaluated. - Interrater reliability (crude agreement and Cohen's Kappa) was used to assess the reliability of the measure based on results from two independent reviewers trained in the same way reviewing the same patient record. - Committee members raised concerns that this measure was only tested in two electronic health record (EHR) systems and was not tested with an EHR system less robust than Epic or Cerner. - The Committee noted that the accuracy results were not clear and that there may be poorer results in smaller EHR systems.
+- The developer used the same testing for both data element reliability and validity. - The developer performed data element reliability/validity testing at two facilities on two common EHR systems, Epic and Cerner. - Test Site #1: This is an ambulatory facility in South Carolina, which is part of a larger health system composed of 8 inpatient hospitals and more than 100 outpatient facilities.
+This facility uses Epic EHR in their facility. - Test Site #2: This is an ambulatory facility in South Carolina, which is part of a larger system composed of a 1,600+ bed comprehensive integrated health system, serving 1 million patients.
+This facility uses Cerner EHR in their facility. - The feasibility assessment indicated the following data elements had issues in the accuracy domain, further indicating that these data elements may be incorrect: - "Laboratory Test, Performed: Fasting Plasma Glucose Lab Test Mass Per Volume" (in Cerner and Epic) (measure developer noted that Fasting status of glucose testing is not captured in discrete fields in either EHR, however capturing A1C testing is feasible.
+To test for prediabetes, fasting plasma glucose, 2-h plasma glucose during 75-g oral glucose tolerance test, and A1C are equally appropriate) - "Intervention Order: Comfort Measures" (in Cerner) (measure developer noted that Comfort Care as an exclusion is standard in in NQF endocrine registry measures and it is expected that EMR developers to create a distinct field to collect this data in the future) - "Laboratory Test, Not Performed: Fasting glucose [Moles/volume] in Serum or Plasma" (in Cerner and Epic) - "Laboratory Test, Not Performed: Fasting Plasma Glucose Lab Test Mass Per Volume" (in Cerner and Epic) - "Laboratory Test, Not Performed: Glucose [Mass/volume] in Serum or Plasma --2 hours post 75 g glucose PO" (in Cerner) - "Laboratory Test, Not Performed: Glucose [Moles/volume] in Serum or Plasma --2 hours post 75 g glucose PO" (in Cerner)

-- The Committee noted that several of the data elements had accuracy issues and could present challenges with acquiring data across different providers. - The Committee expressed particular concern that there were no upper limits for age on this measure.
+- "Laboratory Test, Performed: Fasting glucose [Moles/volume] in Serum or Plasma" (in Cerner and Epic) - Data element reliability/validity testing was conducted utilizing the Parallel Forms Reliability Testing methodology to determine if data elements found through electronic data pulls could be confirmed by manual abstraction of the same data elements. - Verification of the data elements was obtained through automated data search strategies against a reference strategy, which is considered the gold standard for obtaining the data elements. - A manual review of the data elements was used as the reference strategy against which automated data search and extraction strategies were evaluated. - Inter-rater reliability (crude agreement and Cohen's Kappa) was used to assess the reliability of the measure based on results from two independent reviewers trained in the same way and reviewing the same patient record. - Committee members raised concerns that this measure was only tested in two electronic health record (EHR) systems and was not tested with an EHR system less robust than Epic or Cerner. - The Committee noted that the accuracy results were not clear and that there may be poorer results in smaller EHR systems. - The Committee noted that several of the data elements had accuracy issues and could present challenges with acquiring data across different providers. - The Committee expressed particular concern regarding the lack of upper limits for age on this measure. - Two Committee members left the meeting following the validity vote.